rakutentech/leofs_docs/s3_client.rst

   Test access with supplied credentials?
 [Y/n]

-.. note:: LeoFS's Gateway respond an object with "chunked transfer encording - NOT put Content-Length on the HTTP header".
+.. note:: LeoFS's Gateway respond a large size object with "chunked transfer encording - NOT put Content-Length on the HTTP header".
 Unfortunately, "s3cmd" does not support that, yet.

 Commands